aarhusstadsarkiv/digiarch/README.md

   '%Y-%m-%dT%H:%M:%S' or '%Y-%m-%dT%H:%M:%S.%f'.

   Runs that have already been rolled back (even if just partially) are ignored.
-To include partially rolled-back runs use the --ignore-partial option.
+To include partially rolled-back runs use the --resume-partial option.

   To see the changes without committing them, use the --dry-run option.